 So now that we know what self-love isn’t, let’s get to understand what self-love truly is.
-Self-love is being in compassion with self.
-It is a process to treat self in the same way as you would treat someone you love.
-Would you be constantly critical towards someone you love?
+Self-love is being in compassion for self.
+It is a process to treat yourself in the same way you would treat someone you love.
+Would you be constantly critical of someone you love?
 Would you call them stupid?
 Would you deprive them of good sleep or healthy food?
 Would you ignore them?
 No. You wouldn’t.
-So its time you do the same for self.
+So it’s time you do the same for yourself.
 Be gentle and kind to yourself.
 Dedicate at least an hour for self-care daily – this is the cornerstone of self-love.

 How do we love ourselves?

-- Be mindful – Be present in the moment.
+- Be mindful – Be present at the moment.
 Do not hurry through the day.
-Gobbling down the food, racing through the traffic, rushing through the meetings, delaying the loo-break – all these and more have an adverse effect on the nervous system and invariably lead to stress and anxiety.
-In fact, experience every moment – savour the food you eat, breathe deeply, listen to sounds intently, sleep peacefully, see the lights, colors, shapes, textures, touch something – anything – feel and acknowledge it’s being.
+Gobbling down the food, racing through the traffic, rushing through the meetings, delaying the loo break – all these and more have an adverse effect on the nervous system and invariably lead to stress and anxiety.
+In fact, experience every moment – savor the food you eat, breathe deeply, listen to sounds intently, sleep peacefully, see the lights, colors, shapes, textures, touch something – anything – feel and acknowledge its being.
 Be present in every moment.

-- Release emotional baggage – We often get into the trap of false positivity, denial or suppression & repression of our emotions.
-This impacts our physical, mental and emotional well-being.
-Practice EFT or Tapping or take a session from an expert to release the junk stored deep in the subconscious.
+- Release emotional baggage – We often get into the trap of false positivity, denial, or suppression & repression of our emotions.
+This impacts our physical, mental, and emotional well-being.
+Practice EFT or Tapping or take a session with an expert to release the junk stored deep in the subconscious.

 - End all toxic relationships – Anyone or anything that pulls you down or makes you feel unworthy, doesn’t deserve to be a part of your life.
 End those toxic relationships NOW!

 - Celebrate your WINS – Pat yourself on the back each time you accomplish something.
 Every win should be celebrated – no matter how big or small.